 Graduate Planet CIC is committed to addressing and challenging discrimination and encouraging diversity amongst both the wider labour market, our stakeholder network and our workforce, including volunteers.
-Our aim is to work towards promoting equality and diversity in the UK workforce and in the UK labour market mechanisms.
+We aim to work towards promoting equality and diversity in the UK workforce and the UK labour market mechanisms.

 This policy covers all aspects of Graduate Planet CIC’ activities, including advertising & publicity, selection, setting up and monitoring volunteering, recruitment services for employers & candidates, recruitment to Graduate Planet CIC and training, the Graduate Planet CIC stakeholders’ advisory network and any other activities.